alielw/APS-NGS-day1-PM/README.md

         >samtools view file.bam

+You can also get general statistics about the BAM files eg the number of mapped reads using [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

+        > samtools flagstat file.bam

 ## c.
 PRACTICAL ACTIVITY

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
 We can do this using a bam file we already generated using Tophat (96I.bam).
 We can do this in interactive mode.